HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Experiments

 \subsubsection{ORCA}

-Optimal Reciprocal Collision Avoidance (ORCA)~\cite{berg2011orca} serves as a reactive-based baseline, generating collision free movements through reciprocal collision avoidance.
-ORCA is evaluated as a baseline in both offline and online settings.
-And in online settings it also serves as the controller for pedestrians.
+Optimal Reciprocal Collision Avoidance (ORCA)~\cite{berg2011orca} serves as a reactive-based baseline, generating collision-free movements through reciprocal collision avoidance.
+ORCA is evaluated as a baseline in both offline and online settings, and in online settings it also serves as the controller for pedestrians.